Health & Safety

 Swine flu in pigs: Swine H1N1 Flu Questions & Answers

 Part 2 of Swine Flu: Q&A. How swine flu spreads among pigs?
-Swine influenza virus is believed to be spread primarily by close contact between pigs
+Swine influenza virus is believed to be spread primarily by close contact between pigs and potentially contaminated

 Read the rest this article free